Having a simple setting goals template can ease the mind clutter that comes with outlining what you want and need to accomplish.

 The Action Plan for Completing Your Goal Worksheet included will help you plan HOW you will complete the goals you have set.
 Setting completion dates for the action items will help you determine where to focus your time and efforts.
-It is essential to be as specific as possible to keep yourself accountable and on track to meeting your goals.
+It is essential to be as specific as possible to keep yourself accountable and on track to meet your goals.

-I believe that to get what you want and need out of life you should: Plan for it; set goals; and track your progress.
+I believe that to get what you want and need out of life, you should: Plan for it; set goals; and track your progress.
 This includes recording your accomplishments and setbacks.
-I use S.M.A.R.T goals as a guideline to achieving my goals.
+I use S.M.A.R.T goals as a guideline to achieve my goals.
 S.M.A.R.T goals were first introduced to me when I entered the hospitality industry.
 I have been able to incorporate this practice into all areas of my life over the last 20ish years.

 What does SMART stand for?

 S.M.A.R.T stands for Specific, Measurable, Action-based, Realistic, and Time-bound.
-For example, it’s easy to say you want to be debt-free but without a game plan, you won’t know when or where to start.
+For example, it’s easy to say you want to be debt-free, but without a game plan, you won’t know when or where to start.
 Shape your goals in a S.M.A.R.T way to hold yourself accountable.